serverless/meetups/README.md

 * Help you with potential topics to present
 * Help you promote the event via social media

+## Need help with your first meetup event?

+Our advice to start up a new meetup is to start small.
+Some of the following tips can help:

+1. Pick a date and a venue for your meetup and announce/promote your event at least 4 weeks in advance for maximum attendance.
+After you publish the event on meetup.com, please send us the link and we will tweet about it as well.
+1. Start with a simple introductory meetup where you present something like "Introduction to Serverless".
+This cuts down the time in finding a speaker.
+If you need help with content, please let us know.
+1. At your first meetup, you would expect 35-50 people to show up and that is your opportunity to socialize with the attendees and find out potential speakers and sponsors for future events.
+1. Start off with minimal cost for food/drinks and then look for local companies that will sponsor the event.
+Give the sponsors 5 mins. of podium time to talk about their company.
+1. Look for local sponsors that can sponsor simple raffle items like AWS Gift certificates and such.
+Raffle is a great way to attract people to the event.
+1. Try to maintain a good cadence (like every mnonth) for your events, so that attendees get used to the schedule.
+1. Try to do video recordings of the talks if you can.
+You can tweet links to them later and get more visibility.
+At the minimum, please share the slides for the talks on your event page.
+1. And foremost, focus on building the community, share knowledge and help people out.

 ## Contact Us

 Email us at meetups@serverless.com or chat with us on [Slack on the #meetups channel](https://join.slack.com/t/serverless-contrib/shared_invite/MjI5NzY1ODM2MTc3LTE1MDM0NDIyOTUtMDgxNTcxMTcxNg).